 Falling estrogen levels can cause vaginal tissue to become thinner and dryer.
 We’re sorry to report that it starts in perimenopause and often gets worse after menopause.
 The main symptoms are itching, irritation and pain during sex which can – understandably - impact your sex drive.
 The guud news is there are lots of ways to treat vaginal dryness.
 Using a lubricant is a great way to help.
 You can also talk to your partner about spending a bit more time on foreplay too!

 Vaginal dryness can also be related to hormone changes and your diet.
-Both Vitamin A and B can help so we recommend taking a supplement like Guud Flow to ensure you’re getting enough.

 If it’s not those pesky night sweats keeping you awake, the insomnia might.
 Close to half of perimenopausal women report sleep problems.
 There are many reasons, but broadly, it’s all down to hormone changes.
 Sleep cycles also change as we age.
 If you find yourself wide awake at 3 am staring at the ceiling, you’re not alone.

 Mood swings are, of course, a common PMS symptom, but they can also occur during perimenopause.
 The most common symptoms are things like anxiety, depression and irritability.
 If you have a lot of life stress, your overall health is poor, or you have a history of depression, you’re a lot more likely to experience mood swings during perimenopause.

 We’ve covered the most common symptoms above, but you may also experience some of the following:

 - A change in your cholesterol levels

 What Lifestyle Changes Can Help With Perimenopause

 That was a pretty grim list of symptoms wasn’t it?
 But it’s not all bad news.
 There are some simple lifestyle changes that can help alleviate or eliminate symptoms of perimenopause.